lkloh/lkloh.github.io/_posts/2019-01-16-css-containment.md

 Changing any part of the DOM can affect other parts, so every time the DOM changes, all of the DOM needs to be recomputed for styling purposes.

-Allows you to [limit the scope of the browser' styles and layout](https://developers.google.com/web/updates/2016/06/css-containment), helping to improve performance as some parts of the webapp do not need to be recomputed when a change to the DOM is made.
+Allows you to [limit the scope of the browser's styles and layout](https://developers.google.com/web/updates/2016/06/css-containment), helping to improve performance as some parts of the webapp do not need to be recomputed when a change to the DOM is made.